Reply lets you set up an email account to use different servers for sending and receiving emails. You can use this option in the following cases:

 - In your Reply account, navigate to the Email Accounts tab of the Settings page.

-- Click Add new email account.
+- Click the Plus button to add a new email account.

-- In the Setup email account for sending dialog window select Other provider and click Continue.
+- In the Setup email account for sending dialog window, select Other provider and click Continue.

 - In the IMAP Host field, enter the address of the IMAP server (imap.gmail.com for Gmail accounts).